VladimirTechMan/salsa-format-spec/README.md

 ####*4.2.1.3 "transport" and "protocol"*

 For the sake of compatibility, all string values for "protocol" and "transport" MUST be in the lower case.
-For specific requirements on naming the "protocol" entries, please, refer to section 4.3.
+For specific requirements and recommendations on naming the "protocol" entries, please, refer to section 4.3.

 For the "transport" entry, the following values are suggested in this version of the SALSA format: "udp", "tcp", "websocket", "webrtc-datachannel".
 Please, note that in this case the transport name is not necessarily limited to the actual transport protocol being used (as "udp" and "tcp" are, for example), but may also reflect the actual mechanism being used to exchange the signaling packets (for instance, "websocket", which is built on top of TCP, or "webrtc-datachannel", which is essentially SCTP over UDP).
 (Going forward, more values may be added.
 For example, it is not clear yet if adding "tls" and "dtls", to augment more general "tcp" and "udp" transports, would be beneficial for practical purposes of SALSA.)

 Providing the "protocol" entry in the "salsa" object is RECOMMENDED in case if all the packets represented by objects inside the "packets" array belong to the same signaling protocol.
 Providing the "transport" entry in the "salsa" object is RECOMMENDED in case if all the packets represented by objects inside the "packets" array are exchanged over the same transport mechanism.
 When the "protocol" entry or the "transport" entry in the "salsa" object is provided, the SALSA file creator SHOULD NOT provide the corresponding individual "protocol" or "transport" entries in the "packet" objects inside the "packets" array.

-The SALSA file creator SHOULD provide the values of "transport" and "protocol" entries whenever that information is readily available to it.
-When a SALSA file creator cannot identify the actual transport mechanism or the actual signaling protocol being used, or in case where identifying them would require taking additional steps that would notably affect the expected responsiveness characteristics of the application, the SALSA file creator MAY opt for not providing that information in the file.
+The SALSA file creator SHOULD specify the "transport" and "protocol" values whenever that information is readily available or can be determined sufficiently quickly (that is, without notably affecting the expected responsiveness characteristics of the application).

 ####4.2.2 creator